readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 The best performing ads manage to reassure the viewer through either a brief explanation of the product, a free trial/demo, or feature a competitive discount which informs the viewer of what to expect to see on the linked landing page after clicking the ad.
+Set the visitor up for what to expect on your landing page.

 ### Honed targeted
 Making sure your geographic targeting parameters match the locations of your desired customers is a good start.